afbird/Week4_HW_TidyData/README.md

 # Week4_HW_TidyData
 Coursera Week 4_HomeWork - TidyData

-Thi file describes the goals of the homework and the data cleansing steps taken to meet the goals
+This file describes the goals of the homework and the data cleansing steps taken to meet the goals

 Homework Goals:

 GOAL 1: Merge the training and the test sets to create one data set.

 GOAL 2: Extract only the measurements on the mean and standard deviation for each measurement.

-GOAL 3: Use descriptive activity names to name the activities in the data set GOAL 4: Appropriately label the data set with descriptive variable names.
+GOAL 3: Use descriptive activity names to name the activities in the data set

+GOAL 4: Appropriately label the data set with descriptive variable names.

-GOAL 5: From the data set in goal 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+GOAL 5: From the data set in goal 4, create a second, independent tidy data set with the
+        average of each variable for each activity and each subject.

 Solution Steps Sequence followed in R Script and goals involved in each step

 STEP 0 - PREPARE SCRIPT ENVIRONMENT

-STEP 1 - READ TRAIN AND TEST DATA, MERGE INTO SINGLE DATA FRAME, ASSIGN COLUMN NAMES (GOALS 1 and 4) STEP 2 - CREATE NEW DATA FRAME INCLUDING ONLY DESIRED COLUMNS (GOAL 2) STEP 3 - PREPARE ACTIVITIES DATA FRAMES WITH LABELS OF PERFORMED ACTIVITY (GOALS 3 and 5) STEP 4 - PREPARE SUBJECT NUMBERS DATA FRAME (GOAL 5) STEP 5 - CREATE AND SAVE FINAL DATA FRAME WITH ACTIVITY LABELS AND SUBJECT NUMBERS (GOALS 3 and 5) STEP 6 - CREATE AND SAVE DATA FRAME OF AVERAGES OF EACH ATTRIBUTE BY SUBJECT AND ACTIVITY (GOAL 5)
+STEP 1 - READ TRAIN AND TEST DATA, MERGE INTO SINGLE DATA FRAME, ASSIGN COLUMN NAMES (GOALS 1 and 4)

+STEP 2 - CREATE NEW DATA FRAME INCLUDING ONLY DESIRED COLUMNS (GOAL 2)

+STEP 3 - PREPARE ACTIVITIES DATA FRAMES WITH LABELS OF PERFORMED ACTIVITY (GOALS 3 and 5)

+STEP 4 - PREPARE SUBJECT NUMBERS DATA FRAME (GOAL 5)

+STEP 5 - CREATE AND SAVE FINAL DATA FRAME WITH ACTIVITY LABELS AND SUBJECT NUMBERS (GOALS 3 and 5)

+STEP 6 - CREATE AND SAVE DATA FRAME OF AVERAGES OF EACH ATTRIBUTE BY SUBJECT AND ACTIVITY (GOAL 5)

 STEP 0 - PREPARE SCRIPT ENVIRONMENT